• Skip to primary navigation

 • Optional: If you like spicy, you can add a few dashes of your favorite spicy bitters.
 If I have it, I like to use it because I like spicy cocktails.

-You only need 3 ingredients to make this French elderflower gimlet.
-As I mentioned above, if you love spice, go ahead and add some in to the gimlet.
+As I mentioned above, if you love spice, go ahead and add some to the gimlet.

-I like to sip on this sweet and tart French gimlet with or with out the heat.
+I like to sip on this sweet and tart French gimlet with or without the heat.
 It is totally up to you!

 How to make